agnesoft/adev/STYLE_GUIDE.md

 ### Comments

--   do not use comments unless you are documenting an entity
+-   avoid commenting code unless you are [documenting](#documentation) it
 -   refactor and create a named functions instead of commenting
 -   if you must use a comment prefer `//` over `/* */`

 ### Documentation

--   always document externally visible public and protected symbols (i.e. exported or header declared classes, functions, structs, enums etc.)
+-   always document externally visible public and protected symbols (i.e. exported or header declared classes, methods, functions, structs, member variables, enums etc.)
 -   use Doxygen style `//!` comments for in-code documentation in front of the symbol (i.e. function, class, member variable)
 -   never document private code
 -   add brief summary when documenting classes (e.g. `\brief The X provides something`)
 -   focus on `what` a documented entity does rather than on `how` or `why` it does it
+-   always mention assumptions (e.g. about arguments), side effects and results (e.g. return value)
--   always include examples of usage
+-   include examples of usage